 Purple happens to be one of my favorite colors (as a matter of fact second best to blue).
 I currently own several purple tees, shirts, sweaters and scarves and much too often I use a dark purple nail polish.
 I have also introduced purple in my home decor via candles, bath towels and linen bedding long since.

 But what’s your take on purple?
 Are you considering introducing it in your life, too?
 If so, then the great news are that purple works beautifully with most colors both as a super accent color or as a canvas.
-Should you need more inspiration from home decor, then do check out this collection of awesome interiors using Pantone’s ultra violet from frenchbydesign.
+Should you need more inspiration from home decor, then do check out this collection of awesome interiors using Pantone’s ultra violet.
 And don’t forget to share your thoughts about it.
 Do you love it, hate it or are you somewhere in between?